Kokul1984/MatchNet/README.md

 ## Abstract
-Visual  tracking  frameworks  employing  ConvolutionalNeural Networks (CNNs) have shown state-of-the-art perfor-mance due to their hierarchical feature representation.
-Whileclassification and update based deep neural net tracking haveshown  good  performance  in  terms  of  accuracy,  they  havepoor  tracking  speed.
-On  the  other  hand,  recent  matchingbased  techniques  using  CNNs  show  higher  than  real-timespeed  in  tracking  but  this  speed  is  achieved  at  a  consider-ably  lower  accuracy.
-To  successfully  manage  the  trade-offbetween accuracy and speed, we propose a novel CNN archi-tecture for visual tracking.
-We achieve this trade-off balanceby  using  an  approach  in  which  consecutive  similar  framesare processed with a similarity matching technique, and dis-similar  frames  are  processed  with  a  classification  approachwithin the CNN architecture.
-The tracking speed is improvedby  avoiding  unnecessary  model  updates  through  the  mea-surement  of  similarity  between  adjacent  frames,  while  theaccuracy is maintained by adopting a classification approachwhen  needed,  with  deeper  level  features.
-Extensive  evalu-ation  performed  on  a  publicly  available  benchmark  datasetdemonstrates our proposed tracker shows competitive perfor-mance while maintaining near real-time speed.
+Visual tracking frameworks employing Convolutional Neural Networks (CNNs) have shown state-of-the-art performance due to their hierarchical feature representation.
+While classification and update based deep neural net tracking have shown good performance in terms of accuracy, they have poor tracking speed.
+On the other hand, recent matching based techniques using CNNs show higher than real-time speed in tracking but this speed is achieved at a considerably lower accuracy.
+To successfully manage the trade-off between accuracy and speed, we propose a novel CNN architecture for visual tracking.
+We achieve this trade-off balance by using an approach in which consecutive similar frames are processed with a similarity matching technique, and dissimilar frames are processed with a classification approach within the CNN architecture.
+The tracking speed is improved by avoiding unnecessary model updates through the measurement of similarity between adjacent frames, while the accuracy is maintained by adopting a classification approach when needed, with deeper level features.
+Extensive evaluation performed on a publicly available benchmark dataset demonstrates our proposed tracker shows competitive performance while maintaining near real-time speed.
 ## Paper link
 [Paper](https://ieeexplore.ieee.org/abstract/document/8451035)
 [ResearchGate](https://ieeexplore.ieee.org/abstract/document/8451035)